Accommodation on the Tours

 For the nights on our tours where guesthouse accommodation is included, we will most likely use a number of different houses depending on the group size.
 Most guesthouses have 2-4 rooms for guests.
 However with the recent change in laws, some homes now have up to 10 rooms.

 For our tour groups, we chose one of the houses as a “Base House” or (central house) which typically has more rooms and a nice area for the group to meet.
-We use this house as an arrival and departure point for the group, and as a meeting point for any excursions or activities with the tour leader.
+We use this house as an arrival and departure point for the group, and as a meeting point for any excursions or activities with the tour guide.
 Tour participants are distributed to different casas situated within a short walking distance of the Base House.
 Family members from those houses collect tour participants from the Base House.
 Typically between 1 and 4 group members will stay in each casa.

 - Click here to see photos of guesthouse accommodation in Cuba.